 16. The Hague, Erich Salomon, 1930.

 Politics is a public arena, but most crucial and essential occasions often take place in couloirs.
 Erich Salomon uncovered to broad mass how the fate of countries is decided.
 His photos from negotiations in the Hague, 1930 made a sensation – the first time the backstage of politics was documented.
 2 a.m., tired out after a long day Ministers, surrounded by smoke and empty glasses, didn’t notice Solomon with a small camera.
-During his career, he created a lot of methods to hide cameras in hats, cases, books; he used the newest light-sensible devices to make quality photos of famous people in an informal atmosphere.
+During his career, he created many methods to hide cameras in hats, cases, and books; he used the newest light-sensible devices to make quality photos of famous people in an informal atmosphere.
 His pictures brought his fame all over Europe and the USA and started a new trend of photojournalism.
-This photo captured the destiny moments in European history.
+Solomon captured the critical moments of European states with his historical photos.

 Interesting fact: Erich Salomon acted as a paparazzi.
 None of these politics expected him to take this photo at 2 a.m.